- 21 Family Vacations in New England for Every Season (2024) - February 26, 2024

 Planning a “Rhode” trip to The Ocean State?
-No excursion to Little Rhody would be complete without walking along the picturesque coastlines, evergreen-filled forests, and more.
-That’s why today we’re bringing you 10 of the best hikes in Rhode Island!
+No excursion to Little Rhody would be complete without walking along the picturesque coastlines, evergreen-filled forests, and more, so we’re sharing 13 of the best hikes in Rhode Island with you today!
+Without a doubt, hiking is one of the best outdoor things to do in Rhode Island.

-Even if you’re not great with geography, most people know that Rhode Island is the smallest state in the U.S., covering a mere 1,212 sq. miles.
+Rhode Island is the smallest state in the U.S., covering a mere 1,212 sq. miles.
 Small states have some distinct advantages, though.
-Whether you’re in the country or the city, you’re never far away from the other when you need a change of pace for a day.
+Whether you’re in the country or the city, you’re never far away from the other when you need a change of pace!

 Fun fact: It only takes one hour to drive across the state of Rhode Island…diagonally.
 You have to admit, it’s kind of nice being within easy driving distance of everything!

 Although the main part is only 37-miles wide, this state boasts 400 miles of coastline, so you can rest assured there are plenty of Rhode Island beach hikes to check out.
-It can be a bit tricky finding actual hikes (as opposed to beach walks or boardwalks) that include glorious sections of sandy and rocky coastline, but they are out there.
-In fact, they are arguably some of the best Rhode Island hiking you can find!
-Here are a couple of our favorites.
+It can be a bit tricky finding actual hikes (as opposed to beach walks or boardwalks) that include glorious sections of sandy and rocky coastline, but this is some of the best Rhode Island hiking you can find!

 Napatree Point Conservation Area Trail